-- Supplemental Instruction is an academic support program in which a peer learning mentor, called an SI Leader, is scheduled to attend class and hold regularly scheduled study sessions in order to maximize student success.
-SI is primarily assigned to certain courses that have been recognized as academically challenging.Students enrolled in an SI course are charged a \$15 per credit hour fee.Enrollment in SI classes is limited, so early registration is encouraged. - Group Tutoring by Appointment provides an opportunity for students to obtain tutoring support for study groups.
-Study groups comprised of four or more students may call to schedule a private tutoring session at the CLE for up to one hour. - Student Success Workshops are informational training seminars provided by professional STC staff and faculty.
+- Supplemental Instruction is a program in which a peer learning mentor, called an SI Leader, is scheduled to attend class and hold regularly scheduled study sessions in order to maximize student success.
+SI is primarily assigned to certain courses that have been recognized as academically challenging.
+Students enrolled in an SI course are charged a \$15 per credit hour fee.
+Enrollment in SI classes is limited, so early registration is encouraged. - Group Tutoring by Appointment provides an opportunity for students to obtain tutoring support for study groups.
+Study groups comprised of four or more students may call to schedule a private tutoring session at the CLE for up to one hour. - Student Success Workshops are informational training seminars provided by professional

+STC staff and faculty.
 The workshops are offered throughout the fall, spring, and summer semesters and cover a variety of subjects.
-Students can learn ways to maximize their study time, organize their notes, manage their time effectively, or master key academic concepts. - Learning Communities are multiple courses attended by the same group of students and taught by the same instructors who blend the curricula to maximize student learning.
-Using this approach, students are able to make connections across disciplines and build a strong peer support network.
+Students can learn ways to maximize study time, organize notes, manage time effectively, or master key academic concepts by participating in these sessions.

+- Learning Communities are multiple courses attended by the same group of students and taught by paired instructors who blend curricula to maximize student learning.
+Using this approach, students are able to make connections across disciplines and build a strong peer support network. - Other specialized CLE Programs and Services include ASL Learning Lab, ESL Student Services, Test Proctoring, and much more.

-Check the Centers for Learning Excellence website http://academicaffairs.southtexascollege. edu/learningexcellence/index.html for up-to-date information on tutor schedules, hours of operation, and complete descriptions of the academic support services we offer.
+Check the Centers for Learning Excellence website http://academicaffairs.southtexascollege.edu/cle/ for up-to-date information on tutor schedules, hours of operation, and complete descriptions of the academic support services we offer.